- Peter Abrahams, 1919-2017

 - Zulu Language on the Internet

-- Columbia University: Zulu Language Acquisitions at Columbia University Libraries (June 2009)
+- Columbia University: Zulu Language and Culture Acquisitions at Columbia University Libraries (2017)

 - Google Books -- Historical Zulu